Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Introduction

 Our empirical evaluations show that using conditional GPs as priors improves generative modeling and forecasting performance, surpassing various baselines from different frameworks on multiple datasets.
 This validates the effectiveness of our approach in simplifying the generative problem and enhancing model versatility.

-Our \emph{key contributions} are summarized as follows: \begin{itemize} \item We introduce \oursacro{}, a novel time series generative model that incorporates conditional Gaussian Processes as informed prior distributions within the Conditional Flow Matching framework. \item We demonstrate how these priors simplify the probability paths and improve the generative performance. \item We show how to utilize both conditionally trained and unconditionally trained models for forecasting tasks, enhancing the flexibility and applicability of our approach. \item Through extensive empirical evaluation, we validate the effectiveness of \oursacro{}, achieving competitive performance and outperforming existing methods on several benchmark datasets. \end{itemize}
+Our \emph{key contributions} are summarized as follows: \begin{itemize} \item We introduce \oursacro{}, a novel generative model for time series that incorporates conditional Gaussian Processes as informed prior distributions within the Conditional Flow Matching framework. \item We demonstrate how these priors align with the data distribution and improve the unconditional generative performance. \item We show how to utilize both conditionally trained and unconditionally trained models for forecasting tasks, enhancing the flexibility and applicability of our approach. \item Through extensive empirical evaluation, we validate the effectiveness of \oursacro{}, achieving competitive performance and outperforming existing methods on several benchmark datasets. \end{itemize}